 Every office environment in this country would like to reduce paper waste and printing costs.
 The cumulative costs are staggering: one study shows that the average office worker uses 10,000 sheets of copy paper every year, with as much as 70% of that paper ending up in the trash.

 How much does printer paper cost?
 An internal study by Citigroup showed that if each of its employees used double-sided copying to conserve just one sheet of paper each week, the savings would be worth $700,000 a year!

 Are you wondering how you can get your entire organization motivated to reduce printing costs and paper waste — and what are the steps involved?
-Think before printing, and use these simple, easy-to-implement tips for minimizing what you spend on paper and printing:
+Think before printing, and use these simple, easy-to-implement tips from our Managed Print experts for minimizing what you spend on paper and printing:

 Sounds simple, but not all printing is necessary.
 Reducing paper waste in the workplace may require a mind shift in how information is delivered.
 Too often copies are made for things like meetings and presentations when the participants would actually prefer to view the documents online.
 Online documents can be editable, too, so people can view them during and after the meeting and add notes or next steps.

 Remind employees, verbally and with friendly signage posted near each printer, to be practical in determining how many copies to make.
 We recently saw this simply stated sign in a customer’s workplace: “Ask yourself: how many copies do I really need?”